wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-ssms-mfa-authentication.md

 <properties
-   pageTitle="Suporte do SSMS para MFA do Azure AD com o Banco de Dados SQL e o SQL Data Warehouse | Microsoft Azure" description="Use o Multi-Factor Authentication com SSMS para Banco de Dados SQL e SQL Data Warehouse." services="sql-database" documentationCenter="" authors="BYHAM"
+   pageTitle="SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse | Microsoft Azure" description="Use Multi-Factored Authentication with SSMS for SQL Database and SQL Data Warehouse." services="sql-database" documentationCenter="" authors="BYHAM"